See under ‘Twill’.

 A specific sort of enzyme rinse that is done to soften denim fabric.

 Artfully shredded jeans, mostly by scissors and knives.
-This look first gained popularity in the mid-Eighties when Katherine Hamnett showed slashed jeans on the runway.
+This look first gained popularity in the mid-80s of the twentieth century, when model Katherine Hamnett showed slashed jeans on the runway.
 It has never completely gone out of style.

 The act of dipping yarn or fabric into dye.
 The more it is dipped, the darker the eventual colour.
 In between dips, the yarn is usual exposed to air, to allow the indigo to oxidize.